MahboobMMonza/TenLightsDemo/README.md

   - 10, 20, and 30 LEDs are also acceptable
 - Pushbuttons (2)
 - Wires (28)
-  - Amount can vary depending on number of LEDs used
 - Circuit breadboard (1)

 ## Software Specifications